-It is well proven that being over 0.05 drastically increases the risk of death or serious injury – for you, your passengers and people in other cars.
+It is well proven that being over 0.05 drastically increases the risk of death or serious injury – for you, your passengers, people in other cars or pedestrians.
 As a supervising driver of a learner driver you must also be below 0.05.

 Alcohol and country roads do not mix.
 Alcohol and working machines or motor bikes on the farm do not mix.
 Country people make up the majority of those who die on country roads and drink driving is a factor in the rural road toll.